-The accommodation for the math requirement for students with learning disabilities parallels the accommodation for foreign languages in that all students are expected to enroll in the appropriate math course, regardless of any waiver or accommodation granted in high school, provided they have not tested out of the requirement.
-A student with a documented learning disability who has disclosed the need for accommodation to his/her instructor and who subsequently experiences difficulty in learning math, should request a meeting with the math instructor and the support services coordinator.
+The accommodation for the math requirement for students with learning disabilities requires them to enroll in the appropriate math course, regardless of any waiver or accommodation granted in high school, provided they have not tested out of the requirement.
+A student with a documented learning disability who has disclosed the need for accommodation to his/her instructor and who subsequently experiences difficulty in learning math, should request a meeting with the math instructor and the Support Services coordinator.
 A learning plan containing the same elements as those listed under foreign languages is developed.

-Students still unable to make satisfactory progress in the math course may petition the Support Services Coordinator to have the course graded on a satisfactory/withdraw (S/W) basis.
+Students still unable to make satisfactory progress in the math course may petition the Support Services coordinator to have the course graded on a satisfactory/withdraw (S/W) basis.
 A student wanting credit in a course for which he/she has received a "W" must repeat the course and pass it to receive an "S." Students enrolled in math classes required by his/her major may not utilize the aforementioned grade accommodations.